 As a mentor, I get to be the person I wish I had while growing up queer.

-Our goal is to pair new program participants with a Peer Mentor/Mentee as soon as possible, timing may vary.
+Our goal is to pair new program participants with a Mentor/Mentee as soon as possible, timing may vary.
 On average, participants are introduced to their mentor/mentee within a week of signing up for the program.

 The mentorship program is designed to be flexible; at minimum, mentors and mentees need to meet once per month.
-Peer Mentors and Mentees will decide how often to communicate or have additional meetings.
+Mentors and Mentees will decide how often to communicate or have additional meetings.

 It depends on the individual participants.
-Some Peer Mentors and mentees work for several years, for some just one academic year.
-Commitment to the pairing will end at the end of each academic year, when you will be invited to continue with your assigned Peer Mentor/Mentee or be matched with another Peer Mentor/Mentee.
+Some Mentors and mentees work for several years, for some just one academic year.
+Commitment to the pairing will end at the end of each academic year, when you will be invited to continue with your assigned Mentor/Mentee or be matched with another Peer Mentor/Mentee.

-Sometimes Peer Mentor and Mentee personalities clash and the pairing does not work out, that is completely okay.
+Sometimes Mentor and Mentee personalities clash and the pairing does not work out, that is completely okay.
 The Program Coordinator will help facilitate a change.

-The LGBTQ+ Mentorship Program is not a substitute for mental health services.
+The LGBTQIA Mentorship Program is not a substitute for mental health services.
 Anyone who may be struggling with mental health concerns including, but not limited to, depression, anxiety, substance abuse, suicidal thoughts, or other forms of harassment or abuse are encouraged to contact a provider of their choice.

 Available UND resources include Student Health Services, University Counseling Center, Northern Prairie Community Clinic, and Community Violence Intervention Center.
 A variety of local community resources are also available.